Meditation for May 1st, 2016

 Goal

 Look forward instead of back for the song.
-What you are playing is boring, mediocre and not worth the cover charge.
+What you are playing is boring and mediocre, and it is not worth the cover charge.